 NXP® Semiconductors developed the MIFARE Ultralight EV1 MF0ULx1 for use in a contactless smart ticket, smart card, or token in combination with a Proximity Coupling Device (PCD).
 The MF0ULx1 is designed to work in an ISO/IEC 14443 Type-A compliant environment.
 The target applications include single trip or limited use tickets in public transport networks, loyalty cards or day passes for events.
 The MF0ULx1 serves as a replacement for conventional ticketing solutions such as paper tickets, magnetic stripe tickets or coins.
-It is also a perfect ticketing counterpart to contactless card families such as MIFARE DESFire® or MIFARE Plus®.
+It serves as a ticketing counterpart to contactless card families such as MIFARE DESFire® or MIFARE Plus®.

 The mechanical and electrical specifications of MIFARE Ultralight EV1 are tailored to meet the requirements of inlay and paper ticket manufacturers.